Adverse Selection In Insurance: How It Works - Effects & Solution

 Concerning the insurance sector, insurers find that high-risk people are more willing to take out and pay more significant premiums for policies.
 If the company charges a nominal price, but only high-risk consumers buy, the company takes a financial loss by paying out more benefits.

 But, by increasing premiums for high-risk policyholders, the company has more money to pay those benefits.
 For instance, a life insurance company charges higher premiums for race car drivers.
-A car insurance company charges more for consumers who live in high-crime areas.
+A car insurance company charges more for consumers who live in high-crime areas where there might be more traffic offences.
 Similarly, a health insurance company charges higher premiums from customers than some.

 How Does Adverse Selection Work in Health Insurance?